Zoom works perfectly on Linux and supports variants of Linux distros. Here I will show you the simplest way to install the Zoom client on Ubuntu.

 That’s all!
 Once installed, Zoom can be launched from the Activities menu.
-Go to application launcher and search for ‘zoom’.
+First, go to the application launcher and search for ‘zoom.’
 When its icon appears, click to run the same.

 Zoom will start.
-From here on, you can create a new account or log in to an existing one.
-Zoom is set to go.
+You can create a new account or log in to an existing one.
+Then, Zoom is set to go.

 Now you can start attending your Zoom meetings.